 You probably regularly sit on the edge of your seat or slouch on your chair.
 Those are compensation attitudes.
 You often do this unconsciously because there is no support from a chair.
 You adopt a posture that requires less muscle strength/energy.
 Nevertheless, this can cause physical complaints in the long term.
 Avoid compensating positions on the chair.
 Sit tightly against the backrest and avoid slouching.

 Tip 3: Choose the Right Office Chair

-The first tip is easy to follow, the second tip may cause more problems.
+The first tip is easy to follow, but the second tip may cause more problems.
 If the seat of the chair is much longer than your legs, you can never sit properly in your chair.
-The same applies to slouch because a backrest that lacks proper support will automatically cause a slumped posture.
+The same applies to slouching because a backrest that lacks proper support will automatically cause a slumped posture.
 So choose a comfortable office chair that fits you, even if you need a new chair because of this.